• Skip to primary navigation

 • Fish Sauce: it is not a true Vietnamese dish without a few tablespoons of fish sauce to taste.
 My go-to all-time favorite fish sauce is Red Boat Fish Sauce.

-Sate Chili Paste Ingredients
+Chili Paste Ingredients

-• Annatto Seeds: you can find annatto seeds online here or in any Asian grocery store.
+• Annatto Seeds: you can find Annatto seeds online here or in any Asian grocery store.

 • Thai Chili Flakes: You will need crushed dried Thai chili flakes.